Dew (film): Plot

 In the small town of Pang Noi, in 1996, upper-secondary schoolboy Pob meets Dew, who is new to town.
 They become friends, and gradually get closer.
 The next summer holidays, while in Chiang Mai for tutorial lessons, they get into an argument but soon realise their passion for each other, kissing in a phone booth.
 However, when a friend notices their relationship, Pob abruptly leaves.
 He continues to ignore Dew as the next school year begins, and when Dew confronts him, they get into a fight, Pob saying that he doesn't want to be like Dew and become a social leper, prompting Dew to hit him.
 Their parents are brought in, and they both face tensions at home, Pob being verbally abused by his Chinese father and Dew's mother unable to say that she still loves him.

 As word gets out, Dew is bullied at school, but Pob calls him to their secret meeting place, and they make up as Pob offers to take Dew's place at therapy camp sessions for students with sexually deviant behaviour, which Dew is now forced to attend.
 That evening, Dew talks to Pob about running away together.
 Incidentally, Pob's father finds out about the camp, and hits and disowns him, prompting Pob to leave.
-He sends Dew a pager message asking him to meet and catch the last train out of town that night, but Dew's mother finds out and confronts Dew, pleading for him not to leave.
+Pob sends Dew a pager message asking him to meet and catch the last train out of town that night, but Dew's mother finds out and confronts Dew, pleading for him not to leave.
 He tearfully tells Pob over the phone that he can't go, and Pob angrily leaves alone, telling him to forget everything they ever had.

 Twenty-two years later, Pob returns to Pang Noi with his wife Orn, starting a new job as a teacher at his old school.
 He is assigned by Ms Ratchanee, his supervisor and former teacher, to take care of Liu, a problem student.
-As he tries to reach out to her, he notices some of her speech and mannerisms that remind him of Dew.
+As he tries to reach out to her, some of her speech and mannerisms remind him of Dew.
 They bond further as he takes her with a group of students for a quiz competition in Chiang Mai, and Liu seems to recall some past memories as well.
 When she confronts Pob for secretly handing in an assignment she missed, he replies that he wants to make amends to someone who might represent a friend he once knew, to which Liu asks him to stop, as she wants to be like everyone else.